Virtualization-projects/ee-workshop/DESKTOP.md

 ![](./images/customize-application-template.png)

-### <a name="task2.3"></a>Task 2.3: Add a Custom Template Repository
-**Jim** ??

-### <a name="task2.4"></a>Task 2.4: Scaffold the Application Template
+### <a name="task2.3"></a>Task 2.3: Scaffold the Application Template

-The scaffoloding of the template copies the all the necessary Dockerfiles, docker-compose, and application specific files locally to DDE.
+The scaffoloding of the template copies all the necessary Dockerfiles, docker-compose, and application specific files locally to DDE.
 Once all the files have been copied locally, DDE then builds the images and prepares them for use.

 1. Name the Application